We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Courts tend to support the principle of interim payments as they can help to make sure someone affected medical negligence has access to all of the treatment and care they need it, when they need it.
-This means your care should not be compromised due to having to wait for a compensation claim to be resolved.
+This means that MRSA compensation payouts should be awarded, and your care should not be compromised due to having to wait for a compensation claim to be resolved.

 Will my claim go to court?

 While medical negligence claims can often be resolved with a voluntary settlement, court proceedings may be required where the NHS trust or other healthcare provider involved refuses to accept liability or where you cannot agree on an appropriate level of damages.

 Our medical negligence lawyers are highly experienced in pursuing MRSA claims through the courts, so should court proceedings be needed, we can provide the high standard of legal representation required to help you win fair compensation for your claim.

 Even if court proceedings are initiated, it is often still possible to agree a pre-hearing settlement allowing you to avoid the stress and uncertainty of attending court.